jravilap/Olsen_Analyses/README.md

 # Olsen_Analyses
 Analysis for genetic screening and metabolomics identify glial adenosine metabolism as a therapeutic target in Parkinson’s disease

-This project contains the analysis of metabolite abundance measurements obtained with four different liquid chromatography mass spectrometry methods of synuclein expressing or control or fly brains in a wilde type or Adk1 knwockout background.
+This project contains the analysis of metabolite abundance measurements obtained with four different liquid chromatography mass spectrometry methods of synuclein expressing or control or fly brains in a wilde type or Adk1 knockout background.

 ## Table of contents
 ### Prerequisites